gfilippou/envtune/README.md

 Define and manage environment variables in a TypeScript file, and seamlessly switch between environments in your scripts.

+## Why

+Because you shouldn't have to hardcode environment variables in multiple .env files, or switch between configuration variables

 <!-- ## Table of Contents

 - [Table of Contents](#table-of-contents)